Derek Hill (painter): Rome and the Derek Hill Foundation Scholarship

-Derek Hill had a great love of Rome and was the Director of Fine Arts at the British School at Rome (BSR) for about five years during the 1950s.
-During his lively two tenures, he encouraged resident art scholars, which included Anthony Fry and John Bratby, to travel throughout Italy, whilst, in the academy itself, Hill fostered a jovial, creative atmosphere.
+Derek Hill loved Rome and was the Director of Fine Arts at the British School at Rome (BSR) for about five years during the 1950s.
+During his lively two tenures, he encouraged resident art scholars, which included Anthony Fry and John Bratby, to travel throughout Italy, whilst, in the academy itself, Hill fostered an enthusiastic and creative atmosphere.

 In 1989, shortly before Hill's death, he established a charitable trust which provides annual bursaries for the Derek Hill Foundation Scholarship residencies at the BSR.
 The scholarship is granted through an open, competitive selection of British and Irish artists in the fields of drawing and painting, providing a stipend and three months full-board in one of the Edwin Austin Abbey studios.
 Winners of the award have included Emma Stibbon RA and David O'Kane.